v-dem/queasy-config/README.md

 In this case configuration files are just simple `PHP` files containing a return statement (returning an array of single values or key-value pairs, depending on what is required by config destination), where values can be arrays too (nested arrays).
 Also it is possible to split configuration into many files as you wish.
-See example:

-    use queasy\config\Config;
+See example (let's say it is `config.php`):

     return array(
         'database' => array(